40 Year Old Message in a Bottle Was Written by “Bored” Girls

 40 Year Old Message in a Bottle Found

-Fast forward four decades to a day in 2015 when Mikki Stazel and her boyfriend Kevin Easley went beachcombing on Okalee Spit in Alaska, near Kayak Island.
+Fast forward four decades to 2015.
+One day, Mikki Stazel and her boyfriend Kevin Easley went beachcombing on Okalee Spit in Alaska, near Kayak Island.
 They told the PT Leader that they went in opposite directions on the beach, and Mikki, with her dog Surly, discovered the bottled note and brought it back to show Kevin.
 Together, they busted the bottle open on a log right there on the windy beach!
 Let me just say: They are braver souls than I am.
 I mean, holy crap!
-It is a miracle that the 40 year old, brittle paper in the bottle didn’t get completely destroyed in the act.
+It is a miracle that the 40 year old, brittle paper in the bottle didn’t get completely destroyed.
 If you watch the video, you can even see the notes blowing away down the beach, and Surly chasing them.
 It gives me palpitations to watch!
 All I can say is that it was pure luck.
-As you can see from the photos, the message was very brittle indeed, and some of it had already crumbled away.
-It is just mind-boggling that enough of it survived for them to find Susan Cordell.
+As you can see from the photos, the message was very brittle indeed.
+Some of it had already crumbled away.
+It boggles the mind that enough of the note survived for them to find Susan Cordell.

-But find her they did, and the foggy memory of sending the 40 year old message in a bottle swam into her memory for the first time in who knows how long!
-Decades?
-In any case, it brought back memories of a different, much simpler time.
+But they did find her!
+And the foggy memory of sending the 40 year old message in a bottle swam back into view… It brought back memories of a different, much simpler time.
 For fun, she and her friend Amy (co-sender of the note) would get together on weekends and bake cookies.
 As a baker myself, I think that is just lovely.
 Do kids still do this?
-Or do they just take photos of $5 cookies from the local gourmet bakery and post them on Instagram to make it look like they made them?
 I know there are bigger things to be concerned about these days, but I, for one, really hope that kids still hang out to bake stuff on weekends.

 Speaking of–Susan and Amy promised a “reward” in their 40 year old message in a bottle.
 Well, Amy’s sister, Lisa, suggested that they all get together to bake a batch of their old favorite cookies and send them to Mikki and Kevin in Alaska, according to the PT Leader.
-I am sorry to say that no one has followed up on this to report whether the cookies were baked and sent to Alaska…
+So far, there is no word on whether the cookies have made it to Alaska…

 Today, Susan Cordell is a scientist living in Hawaii.
-Kinda neat that the message was found in Alaska and she lives in Hawaii, don’t you think?
 When she learned of her message’s discovery, Susan Cordell told Fox 13 in Seattle it made her feel “like anything is possible”.

 Well, I agree.
 And here at the beginning of 2018, I say cheers to a new year full of new possibilities.
 With any luck, it will be for each of us a year of thrilling discoveries and new friendships and adventures.
 After all, anything is possible!